leonstel/leonstel.github.io/blogs/gmap5.md

 ```

 ### Google Map Instance Methods

- I will show some of the methods in gmap instance with manipulative method on google maps obj.
-But I cant cover them all in this articles
+ I will show two of the methods in gmap instance, but I can't cover them all indepth this articles
  otherwise it would be too long.
 You can find all of them in `src/app/map/GoogleMapInstance.ts`.

 ```